VictorBoschPueyo/Ball-bot/README.md

 - 3 servos connected to PCA9665 0, 8 and 15

 ## Software Architecture
+Here we will describe the software architecture of our project.
 ## Software design
 ![This is the software design of our robot](https://github.com/VictorBoschPueyo/Robotics-project/blob/main/docs/diagrams/software_design.PNG)
 - Board treatment: Identify the structure of the maze (position and orientation